maxbrister/vscode-nuget-package-manager/README.md

 # vscode-nuget-package-manager-improved

-An extension for Visual Studio Code that lets you easily add or remove .NET Core 2.1+ package references to/from your project's `.csproj` or `.fsproj` files using Code's Command Palette.
+An extension for Visual Studio Code that lets you easily add, update, or remove .NET Core 2.1+ package references to/from your project's `.csproj` or `.fsproj` files using Code's Command Palette.
 Forked from Jason Rogers' excellent, but no longer maintained, NuGet Package Manager extension.